madetech/blog/posts/building-an-agile-team.md

 Same goes to a team working towards multiple goals, context switching isn't fun so don't do it.

+### Defining a goal

 Carefully defining a team's goal is crucial to their success.
 We find the smaller the goal the more likely we can accurately predict a completion time.

-We also find that smaller goals are easier to put live, affecting a smaller surface area means there is less risk.
-Same goes for undiscovered complexity, the smaller the problem we are solving the less likely it will explode into a massive piece of work putting out our deadlines.
+Smaller goals are easier to put live since a goal affecting a smaller surface area means there is less risk associated with change.

+Undiscovered complexity is also less likely to disrupt an iteration.
+The smaller the problem we are solving the less likely it will explode into a massive piece of work that affects our deadlines.

+### 100% commitment

 A common problem we've found working with clients is that team members are often not committed 100% to a particular team.

 Often team members will be pulled from one team to another to help out with a problem.
 Sometimes team members are actually committed to both teams.
 We try and stop this as soon as we can as it completely breaks focus.

-We try and ensure goals are broken down enough that we can finish one goal before switching focus onto another.
+We try and ensure goals are broken down enough so that we can finish one goal before switching focus onto another.
 This means a team member will be at most busy for a couple of days before being able to move to another team to provide their expertise.

+### Ronin engineers

-A similar problem is that of the ronin engineer, a teamless engineer.
+A similar problem is that of the ronin engineer, or more simply a teamless engineer.
 They are usually in charge of a piece of technology rather than working within a team.

-Service desk type operations is a variant of this where you have a team dedicated to a technology rather than a team.
-We try and move these engineers into a single team, we also try and knowledge share their expertise as soon as possible so they do not become a blocker for other teams when they are busy.
+Service desk type system operations is a variant of the ronin.
+This is where you have a team dedicated to a technology rather than a team such as infrastructure or deployments.
+We try and move these engineers into a single team.
+We also try and knowledge share their expertise as soon as possible so they do not become a blocker for other teams when they are busy.

+### Solve one goal at a time

 Teams should have a single goal when they are brought together.
 A single goal means they can focus on solving that problem properly before starting another one.

 We often setup trello boards per goal and only let a team work from that board.
 If other work emerges we ask teams to make note of it and bring it up in the showcase of their current goal.

+### When goals change

 Sometimes mid-iteration a goal will change based on some learnings.
-It may split into several goals.
+You may find that another change must be made before your original goal can be achieved.
 At this point you cancel the iteration and pull stakeholders together to share learnings.

+Goals may sometimes actually be two goals in disguise.
+It is not always obvious until you start work.
+This realisation is again a good time to stop and pull together stakeholders.

-You can then redefine the goal you want the team to solve first.
+After debriefing everyone you can redefine the goal you want the team to solve first.
+Remember, solve one goal at a time.

+### Focus is paramount

 Focus within a team is paramount to getting a problem solved.
 Just like breaking big stories down in traditional scrum, goals should be broken down into their